-1. In perioperative and other procedural settings both on and off the sterile field, label medications and solutions that are not immediately administered.
-This applies even if there is only one medication being used.
+- there is only one medication being used.
 Note: An immediately administered medication is one that an authorized staff member prepares or obtains, takes directly to a patient, and administers to that patient without any break in the process.
-Refer to NPSG.03.04.01, EP 5, for information on timing of labeling.
-R Α /3 2.
-In perioperative and other procedural settings both on and off the sterile field, labeling R Α /3 another container.
+Refer to NPSG.03.04.01, EP 5, for information on timing of labeling. - 2.
+In perioperative and other procedural settings both on and off the sterile field, labeling occurs when any medication or solution is transferred from the original packaging to another container.